simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

   1. Generate a token.
   1. Store the invitation identifier, proposer's token, and their token.
   1. Broadcast a SyncToken message that includes the invitation identifier and their token.
+  1. The Leader: Rebroadcasts the Propose message to all Approvers.
-  1. Send an Invite message to the invitee that includes the invitation identifier, their token, and the count of current members.
+  1. Approvers: Send an Invite message to the invitee that includes the invitation identifier, their token, and the count of current members.

 The choice to accept or reject and the generated token should be locally committed before sending messages so conflicting messages are not sent.